SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 Complete in A1.3 and global 280 Complete, 4 Partial, 55 NotImplemented, and 48
 NotApplicable.

+After the filesystem/fuzzy implementation batch, the staged A1.3 state is 18 Complete, 2 Partial, and 48 NotImplemented.
+The corresponding global state is 230 Complete, 6 Partial, 103 NotImplemented, and 48 NotApplicable.
+This is the exact reviewed B3 checkpoint; later approval and review batches remain scheduled and are not credited by this evidence.

 The transitive stable closure contains 59 root/union seeds, 123 named definitions (97 v2 and 26 legacy), and 480 property, array-element, and
 map-value paths.
 The generated evidence records required, optional, nullable,